technical99official/MCQ/README.md

-# MCQ
+# Tutorials
-It contains full source code of multi-choice-questions for technical99.com
+Contains code examples of corresponding articles for technical99.com